danfuzz/samizdat/doc/samizdat-0.md

 function.
 The predicates are called in order until one returns `true`.
 The consequent immediately after the `true` predicate then gets called, and its return value becomes the result of this function.
-If no predicate returns `true`, this function returns no value.
+If no predicate returns `true`, this function returns void.

 #### `or predicate rest* <> boolean`